ang-yu/ang-yu.github.io/_pages/about.md

     <tr>
         <td>06/05/2026</td>
         <td>
-            I presented "Explanation on Odds Ratio Scale: Nonparametric Estimands and Estimators" at the Sociological Science Conference at Stanford University.
+            I presented "Explaining with Odds Ratios: Nonparametric Estimands and Estimators" at the Sociological Science Conference at Stanford University.
         </td>
     </tr>